-PRIVATE DUTY ACHC ® By PROVIDERS.
-Parent Company Information: Legal Name: DBA Name: Please provide the following: Completed ACHC Additional Site Inf ormation Form for branch location red by state and local regulations (e.g., town business license and Private Duty List of all licensed employees includi ing name, license number and profession Please note that additional informa tion may be requested prior to approving branch addition. , , , , , , Attestation Statement: hereby certify that all of the information on this reques Attestation Statement: Iis true and correct.
-I certify the following: , hereby certify that all of the information on this request is true and correct.
-I certify the following: credited parent location's policies and procedures and is in compliance with a is true and correct.
-I certify the following: This branch location will adhere to the ac ACHC standards and state, federal and lo credited parent location's policies and procedures and is in compliance with a is true and correct.
-I certify the following: This branch location will adhere to the ac ACHC standards and state, federal and lote.
-Any changes to management or policies a ACHC. credited parent location's policies and procedures and is in compliance with a ocal rules and regulations. is true and correct.
-I certify the following: This branch location will adhere to the ac ACHC standards and state, federal and loten and state, federal and loten and state.
-Any changes to management or policies a ACHC.
-The physical location is appropriate and staff members are appropriately license. and procedures as related to this branch addition will be communicated to equipped to provide service to patients in a timely manner. d as required by state and federal guidelines. is true and correct.
-I certify the following: This branch location will adhere to the ac ACHC standards and state, federal and loe Any changes to management or policies a ACHC.
-The physical location is appropriate and 6 credited parent location's policies and procedures and is in compliance with a ocal rules and regulations. and procedures as related to this branch addition will be communicated to equipped to provide service to patients in a timely manner. d as required by state and federal guidelines. is true and correct.
-I certify the following: This branch location will adhere to the ac ACHC standards and state, federal and loten and state, federal and loten and state.
-Any changes to management or policies a ACHC.
-The physical location is appropriate and staff members are appropriately license. credited parent location's policies and procedures and is in compliance with a ocal rules and regulations. and procedures as related to this branch addition will be communicated to equipped to provide service to patients in a timely manner. d as required by state and federal guidelines.
+PRIVATE DUTY KLIST FOR PROVIDERS.
+BY PROVIDERS.
+Parent Company Information: Legal Name: DBA Name: Please provide the following: ☐ Completed ACHC Additional Site Inform mation Form for branch location · d by state and local regulations (e.g., town business license and Private Duty List of all licensed employees including name, license number and profession Please note that additional information on may be requested prior to approving branch addition.
+Attestation Statement: , hereby certify that all of the information on this reques is true and correct.
+I certify the following: is true and correct.
+Teertify the following. , This branch location will adhere to the accre ACHC standards and state, federal and local edited parent location's policies and procedures and is in compliance with a al rules and regulations. d procedures as related to this branch addition will be communicated to This branch location will adhere to the accru ACHC standards and state, federal and loca Any changes to management or policies and ACHC. al rules and regulations.
+This branch location will adhere to the accru ACHC standards and state, federal and local Any changes to management or policies and ACHC.
+The physical location is appropriate and equal Staff members are appropriately licensed and al rules and regulations. ' d procedures as related to this branch addition will be communicated to uipped to provide service to patients in a timely manner. as required by state and federal guidelines.
+This branch location will adhere to the accru ACHC standards and state, federal and loca Any changes to management or policies and ACHC.
+The physical location is appropriate and equ al rules and regulations. ' d procedures as related to this branch addition will be communicated to uipped to provide service to patients in a timely manner. as required by state and federal guidelines.
+This branch location will adhere to the accru ACHC standards and state, federal and local Any changes to management or policies and ACHC.
+The physical location is appropriate and equal Staff members are appropriately licensed and al rules and regulations. ' d procedures as related to this branch addition will be communicated to uipped to provide service to patients in a timely manner. as required by state and federal guidelines.